vickmuir/Backup/evault-mssql-plugin.md

 {:note: .note}
 {:important: .important}

-# Installing the EVault SQL Server Plug-in
+# Installing the SQL Server Plug-in

 The SQL Server plug-in is installed with the Windows Agent on the SQL database host.
 Through the WebCC portal, you can configure jobs, back up SQL databases to a secure, remote vault, and restore SQL databases.